Guide

 How do I prevent agents from accessing sensitive emails?

 Use a dedicated email account for agent workflows.
-For shared accounts, rely on the MCP confirmation flow (the assistant asks before taking actions) and audit logging to monitor what the agent accesses.
+For shared accounts, rely on the MCP confirmation flow (the assistant asks before taking actions) and the nylas audit logs show command to monitor what the agent accesses.
+The audit log records every CLI command, the invoker (human or AI), and the timestamp.

 Next steps